Vitória S.C.: Sociedade anónima deportiva (SAD)

 In February 2023, Vitória announced an agreement to sell 46% of the club's shares in a deal worth €5m to football club holding company V Sports, led by billionaires Nassef Sawiris and Wes Edens: owners of Premier League club Aston Villa.
 V Sports would additionally offer a credit line of up to €20m, and invest an additional €2m into sporting infrastructure.
 The agreement was approved at a vote of Vitória's members on 4 March 2023: approximately 88% voted in favour of the deal.
-The deal will be formalised on 14 April.
+However, due to UEFA rules, VSports participation had to be reduced to 29%.